ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
 In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

 ---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** October 26, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---